SamyPesse/tv.js/README.md

 ![screen](https://raw.github.com/SamyPesse/movies/master/screens/2.png)

-Complete TV interface for unlimited watching in streaming movies.
-Use iTunes for finding movies informations and BitTorrent for downloading and streaming movies.
+A Smart TV application to stream movies using BitTorrent.
+(Yes it actually streams them in order even though it's BitTorrent)

+Tv.js used iTunes' API to find movies, isoHunt to search torrents and BitTorrent to downloading/stream movies.

-It runs a server which can run in a Raspberry Pi and the UI can be controlled from a smartphone (no need of keyboard or mouse).
+It runs as a server which can run on a Raspberry Pi and the UI can be controlled from a smartphone (no need of keyboard or mouse).

-This application is the result of a 24h personal hackathon (7th of July 2013) by Aaron O'Mullan (@AaronO) and me (@SamyPesse).
+Tv.js is the result of a 24h personal hackathon (7th of July 2013) by Aaron O'Mullan (@AaronO) and me (@SamyPesse).

+It's designed to run on a TV screen (through HDMI), but works just as well on a laptop. (it's entirely usuable with keyboard controls alone)

+You can see a video of it working here on Youtube: [https://www.youtube.com/watch?v=j71NCZnLffg](https://www.youtube.com/watch?v=j71NCZnLffg)

 ![screen](https://raw.github.com/SamyPesse/movies/master/screens/1.png)